Shravana (month): Haryali Teej

 Haryali Teej is celebrated on the Tritiya (third day) thithi after Amavasya (new moon).
-It commemorates reunion of Shiva and Parvati, after Parvati fasted for years before being accepted by Shiva in her 108th birth.
+It commemorates the reunion of Shiva and Parvati, after Parvati fasted for years before being accepted by Shiva in her 108th birth.

 Janmashtami

-Krishna Janmashtami marks the birth of Hindu god Krishna and is celebrated on the Ashtami (eighth day) thithi of Krishna Paksha (waxing moon).
+Krishna Janmashtami marks the birth of Hindu god Krishna and is celebrated on the Ashtami (eighth day) thithi of Krishna Paksha.
 It is one of the major Hindu festivals, especially those following Vaishnava traditions.

 Naga Panchami

-Naga Panchami is celebrated on the Panchami (fifth day) thithi of Shukla Paksha (waning moon) of the Shravana month.
+Naga Panchami is celebrated on the Panchami (fifth day) thithi of Shukla Paksha of the Shravana month.
 The day is dedicated to the worship of the snake god Nāga.
 In Karnataka, Basava Panchami is celebrated on the fifth day after Amavasya, and commemorates the day when Lingayat saint Basava attained moksha in 1196 CE.

 Purnima

 Various Hindu religious festivals are celebrated on the Purnima (full moon) day of the month.
 Raksha Bandhan celebrates the bond between brothers and sisters, wherein sister(s) tie a thread on the brother's wrist.
 In Haryana and Punjab, people observe the festival of Salono.
 During the day, priests tie amulets on people's wrists for protection against evil.
-The festival of also involves a sister tying a thread called ponchi on a brother's hand.
+This festival also involves, a sister tying a thread called ponchi on a brother's hand.

 On the Purnima day, certain communities such as Brahmins perform rituals associated with Upakarma.
 Men change their sacred thread and begin to don a new one on the day annually.

-Narali Poornima is celebrated in parts of Western India, where in coconuts are offered to Hindu god Varuna.
-It marks the beginning of the fishing season, and the fishermen make an offering to the god for bountiful harvest.
-The Purnima day is also celebrated as Balarama's birthday.
+Narali Poornima is celebrated in parts of Western India, where coconuts are offered to Hindu god Varuna.
+It marks the beginning of the fishing season, and the fishermen make an offering to the god for a bountiful harvest.
+The day of Purnima is also celebrated as Balarama's birthday.

-In Odisha, Gamha Purnima is celebrated during which domesticated cows and bullocks are decorated and worshipped.
-Country-made sweet such as pitha and mitha are made and distributed within families, relatives and friends.
+In Odisha, Gamha Purnima is celebrated, during which domesticated cows and bullocks are decorated and worshipped.
+Country-made sweets such as pitha and mitha are made and distributed among families, relatives and friends.
 In Jagannath culture, Krishna and Radha are believed to have enjoyed the rainy season of the month while playing on a swing.
 The celebration commemorating the event usually starts on Ekadashi (four days before Purnima) and ends with Jhulan yatra on Gamha Purnima.
-The idols of Radha-Krishna are decorated and placed on a swing (jhulan) on the day.
+The murtis of Radha-Krishna are decorated and placed on a swing (jhulan) on the day.

 In parts of Central India such as Madhya Pradesh, Chhattisgarh and Jharkhand, the Purnima day is celebrated as Kajari Purnima.
-The festivities start on Navami (ninth day) after Amavasya, and ends on the full moon day.
-Women, who have sons, perform various rituals on the day.
+The festivities start on Navami (ninth day) after Amavasya, and end on the full moon day.
+Women who have sons, perform various rituals on the day.
 In parts of Gujarat, the Purnima day marks the event of Pavitropana.
 On this day, people perform puja to worship Shiva.
 Cotton threads or strands of grass are soaked in panchagavya, and tied around a lingam.